adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 ==================

 .. meta::
-   :description lang=en: Check out this Federated Learning quickstart tutorial for using Flower with PyTorch to train a CNN model on MNIST.
+   :description: Check out this Federated Learning quickstart tutorial for using Flower with PyTorch to train a CNN model on MNIST.
-   :description lang=fr: Découvrez ce tutoriel de Federated Learning pour utiliser Flower avec PyTorch pour entrainer un CNN sur MNIST.

 ..  youtube:: jOmmuzMIQ4c
    :width: 100%